-Awards under the Variable Compensation Plan constitute a significant portion of an executive's potential annual cash compensation (between 0% and 150% of base salary for the CEO and the executive officers).
+Variable Compensation Plan

+an executive's potential annual cash compensation (between 0% and 150% of base salary for the CEO and the executive officers).
 Awards are based primarily on the applicable business segment achieving annual predetermined operating income goals and secondarily, with respect to certain of the executive officers, on individual performance.
 The Company's management makes recommendations to the Board regarding the operating income plan for the year after reviewing market conditions and the Company's operations, competitive position, marketing opportunities, and strategies for maximizing financial performance.
 The Board approves this recommendation with any modifications it deems appropriate.
-Based on the operating income plan for the year, the Committee sets the Company's and its business segments' operating income goals at three levels which are designed to help focus the executives' attention on achieving superior annual operating results in light of existing conditions: a threshold level, which is the minimum operating income level for any award to be made under the Variable Compensation Plan (the 'Minimum Level''), a target level (the 'Target Level''), and a maximum level (the ''Maximum Level'').
+Based on the operating income plan for the year, the Committee sets the Company's and its business segments' operating income goals at three levels which are designed to help focus the executives' attention on achieving superior annual operating results in light of existing conditions: a threshold level, which is the minimum operating income level for any award to be made under the Variable Compensation Plan (the "Minimum Level"), a target level (the "Target Level"), and a maximum level (the "Maximum Level").